bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 # Conclusion

+Implementing the 4844 variant of KZG for myself was a good practice for me to uncover what goes behind the scenes during KZG, and its connection to EIP-4844.
+While this isn't really made to be used as a SNARK, it is still really cool to see commitment schemes used in practice.

-Hopefully this was a decent enough overview of the KZG commitment scheme's role in 4844 for the grug brained devs like me.
-Commitment schemes are magical protocols that when applied in the right areas can save on space and work done.
+Commitment schemes are like magic when applied in the right scenarios to save on space and the work to be done.